brumhard/IQMol-Destruction/02 fuzzing/README.md

 - in linux.pri:
   - uncomment CONFIG += DEVELOP in line 2 -> to get it to work with prod/deploy settings, see [here](#instructions-for-prod)
   - comment CONFIG += DEPLOY, otherwise openbabel is required in DEV path
-  - gfortran libs are not up to date ->
+  - gfortran libs are not up to date -> rename all occurences:
     - /usr/lib/gcc/x86_64-linux-gnu/5/libgfortran.a -> /usr/lib/gcc/x86_64-linux-gnu/7/libgfortran.a
     - /usr/lib/gcc/x86_64-linux-gnu/5/libquadmath.a -> /usr/lib/gcc/x86_64-linux-gnu/7/libquadmath.a
   > you can also copy the [linux.rpi](linux.pri) file contained in this repo to src/ and replace the old one